- About Us

-Our Commitment Toward Environment Protection
+Our Commitment toward Environment Protection

-We are committed to continuous environmental improvements that foster a sustainable future for Queen Alia International Airport operations
+We seek to make continuous environmental improvements that foster a sustainable future for the operations of QAIA.

 Staff Health Protection

-To provide feedback on occupational health and safety measures at Queen Alia International Airport, please contact us at firstname.lastname@example.org.
+To provide feedback on the occupational health and safety measures at Queen Alia International Airport, please contact us at firstname.lastname@example.org.

 Airport Carbon Accreditation

-Queen Alia International Airport relies on two primary sources of potable water: groundwater wells and third party vendors.
+QAIA relies on two primary sources of potable water: groundwater wells and third-party vendors.
 Monitoring programs are implemented on site to verify water quality and to ensure its compliance with relevant Jordanian standards.
 Testing is performed by an external, well-reputed objective party.

 Waste Water Management

 The Airport’s wastewater treatment system is designed to treat the domestic wastewater generated from different activities within the Queen Alia International Airport premises.
-A monitoring program has been implemented onsite to ensure the quality of the treated wastewater and to ensure its compliance with relevant Jordanian standards.
+A monitoring program has been implemented on site to ensure the quality of the treated wastewater and to ensure its compliance with relevant Jordanian standards.
 The treated wastewater is reused in our irrigation system to irrigate all of the Airport’s greenery.

 Wildlife Hazard Management

 At Queen Alia International Airport, we are committed to the use of wildlife hazard control best practices in order to ensure aviation safety.
-Accordingly, our wildlife hazard management plan is developed and reviewed regularly
+Accordingly, our wildlife hazard management plan is developed and reviewed regularly.